FilipDominec/rp2daq/README.md

 A: Very likely it can be directly uploaded to all boards featuring the RP2040 microcontroller. *RP2040-zero* was tested to work fine.

-Obviously the available pin number, as well as their assignment, may differ.
-E.g., the colourful LED on the *RP2040-zero* is in fact a WS2812B chip, and its data bus is connected to pin 16.
+Obviously the available GPIO number, as well as their assignment, may differ.
+E.g., the colourful LED on the *RP2040-zero* is in fact a WS2812B chip, and its data bus is connected to GPIO 16.

 The Arduino family of boards is not supported.
 Neither the ESP/Espressif boards are.
 (Development of this project was started on the ESP32-WROOM module, but it suffered from its randomly failing (and consistently slow) USB communication, as well as somewhat lacking documentation.)
 </details>